MULTIRENDER

 WHO IS IT FOR?

-• Blender artists pushing animation / image sequences.
+• Blender artists pushing animation or heavy image-sequence renders.

 • HoloMARI creators exporting FRAME or CIRCLE camera jobs.

-• Studios with multi-GPU rigs needing predictable device pinning and high throughput.
+• Studios with multi-GPU rigs that need predictable pinning and high throughput.

 RENDER MODES

-FRAMES: distribute frame numbers across workers (use image sequences; video formats are blocked).
+• FRAMES: Distribute frame numbers across workers.
+Use image sequences; video formats are intentionally blocked.

-MARI: dispatch per-camera H/V index jobs (FRAME or CIRCLE); export a unified .mari3d on finish.
+• MARI: Dispatch per-camera H/V index jobs (FRAME or CIRCLE) and export one final .mari3d file.

 HOW IT WORKS